jrdefideveloper/coding-interview/easy-problems/easy-problems.md

 Solved :pencil:

 + `depth-first-search` - Awesome review.
-Somehow always forget dfs.
-Hard to put together a test case during the interview since the code looks funky to continually form the graph.
+DFS code is really simple.
+Hard to put together a graph test case during the interview
-+ `minimum-waiting-time`
++ `minimum-waiting-time` - Easy to do.
+Made a little mistake on the totalWait in my solution.
+Separate solution without using any extra space is a neat math hack.
-+ `class-photos`
++ `class-photos` - When you have an if logic its better to put it within the for loop instead of putting it out side and using two for loops.
+This question is quite easy as well.
 + `tandem-bicycle`
 + `product-sum`
 + `find-three-largest-numbers`